Where Commonly Found: Prairie and dry savannas, NY.

 Notes: Rough Blazing Star provides long spikes of lavender powder puffs covered with butterflies, birds and bees for the late season.

-Native to the NY, Mid-Atlantic (except PA, NJ, WV) South-East, South and Mid-West US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Introduced and naturalized in the NY, native Mid-Atlantic (except PA, NJ, WV) South-East, South and Mid-West US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).